 Traverse Restaurant and Bar

 Aurum features locally sourced, seasonally fresh ingredients to boot.
-Their doors opened this past season and they have quickly become a local favorite.
+Their doors opened recently and they have quickly become a local favorite.
 Join them from 4-6pm daily for a killer happy hour featuring half-priced menu items, half priced wines by the glass, $3 draft beer and $7 classic Cocktails.

 Twist, another offering from Matt Fackler, serves up a fresh take on classic comfort food and drinks.
 The menu changes seasonally, but past dishes have included veal and rabbit layered meatloaf, and chicken and dumplings (duck fat fried, of course).
 It’s a casual setting with high quality standards.

-The Breckenridge Dining Guide showcases many more options; pick one up at the Breckenridge Welcome Center, where you can also get advice and favorites from in-the-know locals.
-Also, read up on the newest restaurants in town for 2019.
+Looking for more great eats?
+Check out farm to table dining and our top 12 Breckenridge foodie favorites.
+The Breckenridge Dining Guide showcases many more options; pick one up at the Breckenridge Welcome Center during transition seasons, get advice and favorites from in-the-know locals.